There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 These usually work best if you bust a myth, like suggesting people should eat chocolate instead of going to the gym.

-People won’t expect that you’re choosing to recommend the unexpected choice, and they’ll want to know how you’ve come to that reasoning.
+People won’t expect that you’re choosing to recommend the unexpected choice, and they’ll want to know your reasoning.

-To apply this formula, begin by thinking about which myth you can bust.
-Or decipher what some of the hardest decisions your readers have to make are.
+To apply this formula, begin by thinking about which myth you can bust or decipher some of your readers’ hardest decisions.
+Then use the formula to give them an answer.

 For example, Bitcoin is super popular right now.
-So this Forbes post claiming that gold is better than Bitcoin is intriguing, to say the least.
+That makes this Forbes post claiming that gold is better than Bitcoin intriguing, to say the least.

-If you’re tired of seeing list posts all over the place, you might want to rethink.
+If you’re tired of seeing list posts all over the place, you might want to rethink your stance on them.
 People write them because they’re clickable and readable.

 - 32 Legitimate Ways to Make Money at Home (The Penny Hoarder)